Compare Account Based Marketing Software (23+ Vendors)

 Advertising automation gives you the ability to manage offers and messages being presented to accounts as members of their buying group visit your site, leave your site, and travel to other destinations.
 Since most of the early ABM software vendors have focused on personalized advertising and retargeting, many software buyers think these are the essence and entirety of the ABM software market.

 Of course, the reality of ABM — and the technology stack which supports it — is far more complex.
 But personalized advertising and retargeting is an important strategy for creating awareness at the beginning of the buying cycle.
 With the right approach, a personalized message and relevant offer can direct a decision-influencer to one of your product or landing pages and get the ball rolling for future engagement.
-Marketo, for example, saw a 33 percent increase in conversion rates and a 20 percent increase in qualified leads by targeting specific accounts with display advertising.5

 Many platforms that specialize in advertising automation, personalization, and retargeting also provide a reporting component, which gives marketers the ability to track digital behavior and engagement at the account level.
-That said, you’ll usually find more advanced reporting capabilities in an enterprise marketing automation or business intelligence platform.
+That said, you’ll usually find more advanced reporting capabilities in an enterprise marketing automation or

 Marketing automation platforms typically serve as an operational hub and data management tool for all of the campaigns a company has in play.
 ABM campaigns are no exception, especially given the number of moving parts they entail.
 You might use a predictive tool to identify new target accounts, and an advertising automation tool to engage those accounts online.
 You also might run co-marketing, email, direct mail, and event marketing plays.

 What happens to all of the data and analysis from these initiatives?
 Without a centralized tool, it can be nearly impossible to track performance, let alone know when an account is ready for sales follow-up.
-According to Aberdeen, 96 percent of marketers are not satisfied with their ability to capture, store, analyze, and use customer data.6

 A marketing automation platform — especially when integrated with your CRM — is the perfect tool to manage ABM efforts.
 You can build custom email campaigns to nurture accounts and measure engagement across multiple channels (similar to lead scoring in lead-level marketing).
 If you’re running more than a few ABM plays at a time, this capability is a must.
 Keep in mind, not all marketing automation vendors offer these features.
 If you’re using an entry-level or small-business platform you may need to upgrade or see what reporting capabilities your CRM offers.